CRH plc research snapshot

 Base case

-More likely if revenue grows at a mid-single-digit to high-single-digit pace, EPS compounds near 7%, buybacks offset dilution, and the market values CRH around a high-teens multiple.
+More likely if revenue grows at a mid-single-digit to high-single-digit pace, adjusted EPS compounds near 7%, Arcosa closes on schedule without major disruption, and the market holds CRH near a mid-teens multiple.

 Bearish case

-More likely if construction volumes weaken, infrastructure funding is delayed, acquisitions underperform, debt costs weigh on equity value, margins roll over, or the market re-rates CRH toward a low-teens earnings multiple.
+More likely if construction volumes weaken, infrastructure funding is delayed, Arcosa integration disappoints or the deal faces problems, net debt keeps rising while the buyback stays paused, margins roll over, or the market re-rates CRH toward a low-teens earnings multiple.

 CRH AI technical analysis